Pricing

 Safety First!

 Taylored Dobermans is NOT an open kennel.
 In other words, visitors are not allowed at just any given time.
 That said, we are not opposed to you meeting our puppies.
 After all, our dogs are great dogs!
-But, for the safety of mamas and babies, visiting must happen at the appropriate times.
+But, for the safety of mamas and babies, visiting must happen at the appropriate times, and in appropriate ways.
 And at certain times, visiting will have to be by video or photos.
 We are sorry, but there are some circumstances that will necessitate this to be done.
+Please just be understanding, without frustration, and trust that we are doing what is best for us, and the safety of our 4-legged loved ones.
+If we say we cannot have you come and visit, don't press us for a different answer, and don't be frustrated and demanding.
+It's never about us wanting to hide anything from you, or keep you away from our home.
+We just have a responsibility to our dogs, and want what is always best for them.
+That is our priority.

 Sometimes we allow you to meet prospective parents of future litter ahead of placing deposits.
 If you would like to arrange such a meeting, let us know, and we will see if that is possible.